List of The Little Mermaid characters: Flounder

 At the Disney theme parks, Flounder makes cameo appearances in the Mickey's Philharmagic 3D show and in the Hong Kong Disneyland version of "It's a Small World".
 He has also appeared in the parks as a walk-around character, primarily in parades, shows and special events such as "Mickey's Pirate & Princess Party".

 Flounder appears in the stage adaptation of The Little Mermaid.
 His supporting role is similar to in the film, but he does not give Ariel the statue of Eric and does not help Ariel reach Eric's wedding barge, as the Vanessa subplot has been removed.
 Flounder performs a new song titled "She's in Love", which he sings with Ariel's sisters when they notice that Ariel has been acting "fishy lately".
 The stage role was originated by Cody Hanford and J.J.
 Singleton, who had to leave the show when they grew taller than Sierra Boggess, who originated Ariel.
 The role was taken over by Trevor Braun and Brian D'Addario.
 On the Original Broadway Cast Recording, Brian D'Addario performs as Flounder.

 Flounder also appears as a puppet in The Little Mermaid Live!.

 Flounder also makes a cameo appearance in the 2022 film Chip 'n Dale: Rescue Rangers, voiced by Rachel Bloom.
 He is among the Toons that are abducted by the Valley Gang for lack of payment, having his appearance altered and made to work in a bootleg version of The Little Mermaid.

+Flounder also appears in the special Lego Disney Princess: Magical Mayhem, voiced by Carson Minniear.